KingsleyChimezie/mongodb-easy-install-windows/README.md

         https://www.mongodb.com/download-center?jmp=nav#community

+* __N.B.
+It is recommended that you do not remove the MongoDB installer from the created folder even after installation__

-3. ### Download "mongodb-easy-install-windows.bat" tool, to the created folder from step 1.
+### 3. Download "mongodb-easy-install-windows.bat" tool, to the created folder from step 1.

         Example:    "C:\myMongoDB\mongodb-easy-install-windows.bat"